IsabelBirds/Remote-Computational-Project-Resource/4_Data_viz/Resources_for_figures.md

 ## [Eulerr](https://github.com/jolars/eulerr)

 A personal pet hate - venn diagrams that aren't proportional!
-Euler fixes this bu making area-proportional diagrams, or if that is impossible, a good approximation with included goodness-of-fit stats!
+Euler fixes this by making area-proportional diagrams, or if that is impossible, a good approximation with included goodness-of-fit stats!
 (Euler diagrams are very similar to venns, they just don't require every set to interact.)

 ## [Heatmaps](http://www.opiniomics.org/you-probably-dont-understand-heatmaps/)